Pure-Farming/Documentation/docs/resource-types/common.md

 ## Total Area

-It is the total area of the Boundary.
+It is the total area of the geospatial object.

 ```json
 {